frenchwr/gimp/README.md

     sudo snap connect gimp:npu-libs intel-npu-driver:npu-libs
     sudo snap connect gimp:openvino-libs openvino-toolkit-2404:openvino-libs
     sudo snap connect gimp:openvino-ai-plugins-gimp-libs openvino-ai-plugins-gimp:openvino-ai-plugins-gimp-libs
+    sudo snap connect gimp:dot-local-share-openvino-ai-plugins-gimp
     ```

 4. (Optional) Install stable diffusion models.
-Models for the other plugins are relatively small so are built into the snap, while the stable diffusion models are each on the order of GBs and therefore downloaded to a user's home directory via a `model-setup` command line tool.
+Models for the other plugins are relatively small so are built into the snap, while the stable diffusion models are each on the order of GBs and therefore downloaded to a user's home directory at `~/.local/share/openvino-ai-plugins-gimp` via one of two methods: a `model-setup` command-line tool or from within the GIMP application.
+To run the interactive command-line tool:

-    First connect the snap interfaces for the `model-setup` application:

     ```shell
-    sudo snap connect openvino-ai-plugins-gimp:home
-    sudo snap connect openvino-ai-plugins-gimp:openvino-libs openvino-toolkit-2404:openvino-libs
-    sudo snap connect openvino-ai-plugins-gimp:intel-npu intel-npu-driver:intel-npu
-    sudo snap connect openvino-ai-plugins-gimp:npu-libs intel-npu-driver:npu-libs
-    ```

-    Now run the application:

-    ```shell
     openvino-ai-plugins-gimp.model-setup
     ```

-    Note this will install models in your home directory at `~/openvino-ai-plugins-gimp`.
-To adjust the path set the `GIMP_OPENVINO_MODELS_PATH` shell variable to a different non-hidden location in your home directory.
+    Alternatively, users may download models from within GIMP by clicking "Model" in the top-left of the stable diffusion dialog window (Layer -> OpenVINO-AI-Plugins -> Stable Diffusion).

 5. Run `gimp` like normal.
 Instructions for using the OpenVINO AI plugins within GIMP can be found in the [upstream GitHub repo](https://github.com/intel/openvino-ai-plugins-gimp).